 If you love painting your nails but hate waiting for your polish to dry, this article is for you.
 Let’s face it – there’s nothing more frustrating than going to bed with freshly painted nails and waking up to find your hard work smudged and ruined.
 The same applies for the times you’re running late for that dinner or meeting, but your polish just won’t dry.
-Need a solution?
-We’ve put together a bunch of easy and effective methods that will help you speed up the painstakingly boring process of drying your nail polish.
+Need to know how to dry nail polish faster?
+We have put together a bunch of easy and effective methods that will help you speed up the painstakingly boring process.

 Moreover, you’ll find most of the stuff needed for it right at home!

 - Light shades: Choose lighter or sheer metallic colors if you need your nails to dry faster with fewer coats.

 - Cold Air: If your blow dryer does not have a cool setting, try placing your hands in the freezer for about 2 minutes as exposure to cold air solidifies the polish faster.